MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 If you wanted to specify the module name for calling this function, you could change your `__init__.py`.

 ~~~
-import molecool.measure
+import molecool.functions
 ~~~
 {: .language-python}

-Then, when you call the function, you must use `molecool.molecool.canvas()`.
+Then, when you call the function, you must use `molecool.functions.canvas()`.

 We will stick with our `from .measure` command.
 However, it is generally considered bad practice to use a `*` on imports.